EMJzero/COaT_Project/README.md

 The most common issues solved while developing the tests were:

 - If **PandA-Bambu could not find the specified top function** check the name's correctness within the IR file, and if withing the IR file the function is specified as "internal" alter that to "dso_local".
 - If **PandA-Bambu could not find the implementation for some function(s)** check that any compiler flag relative to libraries to link is passed through to PandA-Bambu.
 This is often the case for "math.h".
-If the funciton in question is "fmuladd" run `remove_fmuladd.py <path/to/.ll>`.
+If the function in question is "fmuladd" run `remove_fmuladd.py <path/to/.ll>`.
 If it is any other LLVM intrinsic function you will have to manually modify the IR to remove it.
 - If **Verilator's simulation fails**, utilize verbosity level 4 `-v 4` and check which outputs differ from expected ones.
 One likely cause might be too-large floating point values, try reducing the upper and lower bounds for values used in the testbenches below those specified in TAFFO's `scalar(range())`.
 Alternatively ensure the `--libm-std-rounding` option is specified for PandA-Bambu, as it forces it to use the correct (but more costly) implementations of "math.h"'s functions.
 - A single **"stoull" printed after a simulation error** means that there is a scalar value written as an array (with curly braces) in the testbench values, remove the braces.
 - If **verilator returns a size error** check that testbenches initialize all the function parameters in their entirety even if they are not fully utilized, as their size must be static at compile time and they must be entirely specified, regardless of wheather or not they are fully utilized.
 - If **the simulation could not find some parameter**, remember that when you give PandA-Bambu the IR file, it expects parameters progressively named as PdN (where N usually starts at 5), while if it is given the C file it expectes parameter named as in it.
 Check the testbenches accordingly to this, use the error printed to adjust the initial value of N if needed.
 - If the simulation returns **"ERROR: Co-sim: Memory parameter ... (...) mismatch with respect to gold reference."** you have specified the wrong types or array sizes within "interfaces.xml".
 - If you PandA-Bambu gives a **clang frontend error** the cause might be one of:
-    - You have some arrays whose size is not static at compile time withing the function(s) to be synthesized.
+    - You have some arrays whose size is not static at compile time within the function(s) to be synthesized.
     - Currently when TAFFO converts a floating point division in fixed point it is very likely that integer types larger than "i64", like "i96" and "i128", will be used in the IR.
 Such values cannot be currently handled by PandA-Bambu, resulting in the clang frontend error.
 In the next paragraph an option to prevent their usage is given, but if the division's operands are too small, it might result in division-by-0 exceptions.
 As of now the only solution to such issues is disabling TAFFO's optimization on the dividend and divisor variables with `__attribute__((annotate("scalar(disabled)")))`.

 ### CLI commands overview